-Best Soda Maker or Soda Stream Reviews for Jan.
+Best Soda Maker or Soda Stream – Top 5 Sparkling Reviews for Feb.
 2017

 Soda gets a bad rap, and the reason is understandable.
 The word conjures up images of two-liter bottles or six-packs – or twelve-packs, or 24-packs – of super-sweet “empty calories” that pack on the pounds and make dentists wealthy.

 Commercial Soda Is Bad for You – Diet Versions Also!

 There’s really no sensible argument that can be made in favor of the soda (or pop, or tonic depending where you grew up) that we get at the supermarket, convenience store or vending machine.
 Most commercial soda is indeed loaded with sugar or high-fructose corn syrup, aspartame or other unhealthy sweeteners.
 Most of it is loaded with carbs and calories, bad for the body and bad for the teeth (don’t forget to brush with a top of the range electric toothbrush).
 Here’s just one statistic to think about: the Harvard School of Public Health says that drinking one can of soda per day can mean a weight gain of 15 pounds in a year.

 Many gravitate to the conscience-salving big-name diet brands, free of calories and sugar.
 But they still have no nutritional value, and many of their artificial sweeteners have been linked to potential cancer risks.
 “Natural” soda brands, for the most part, are really just sweetened with fruit juice or cane sugar instead of artificial products.
 They may be somewhat healthier to drink – but they’re certainly not good for you.